-- Voluntary Compliance: This is the philosophy upon our tax system is based: U.S. taxpayers voluntarily comply with the tax laws and report their income and tax items honestly.
+- Voluntary Compliance: This is the philosophy upon our tax system is based; U.S. taxpayers voluntarily comply with the tax laws and report their income and tax items honestly.5

 Where to File

 If you don’t expect to claim many tax deductions, you can use an online tool to fill out your tax return for free.
-If you made less than $66,000, you can prepare and file your taxes for free on the IRS website.
-For more step-by-step assistance with your taxes, TurboTax offers a free version of its software for federal and state returns.
+If you made less than $66,000, you can prepare and file your taxes for free on the IRS website.6 For more step-by-step assistance with your taxes, TurboTax® offers a free version of its software for federal and state returns.

 Preparing and filing your taxes for the first time can seem challenging.
-Take advantage of the helpful tools including TurboTax where you can file for free and get step-by-step instructions along the way helping you get the return you deserve.
+Take advantage of the helpful tools including TurboTax® where you can file for free and get step-by-step instructions along the way to help you get the return you deserve.
 Need extra assistance?
 Consult with a tax professional to walk through this process with you.

 - 3 Reasons to Prepare Your Taxes Electronically